 How regularly do you check on your vehicles for their maintenance?
-Perhaps not unless it’s broken or you think that it’s not running very smoothly.
+Perhaps not unless it’s broken or you think that it’s running very smoothly.

 Let’s check what it has for you, fleet managers!

 - Challenges in Fleet Management

 - Potential Use Cases of IoT Fleet Management

 Efficiency is the most critical component of fleet management.
 However, most of the fleet managers log tasks manually.
 This consumes a lot of time and adds little to no value.

 - Excessive time spent on fleet management tasks

 - Delivering within the estimated time of arrival